leopard-ai/betty/README.md

 ## Why Betty?
 An implementation of gradient-based multilevel optimization or meta-learning is notoriously complicated.
-It requires (1) approximating gradient for upper-level problems using iterative/implicit differentiation, and (2) writing nested for-loops to handle the hierarchical dependency between multiple levels.
+For example, it requires approximating gradient for upper-level problems using iterative/implicit differentiation, and writing nested for-loops to handle the hierarchical dependency between multiple levels.

-With Betty, users do not need to care about any of the above issues, as the API will handle all the implementation intricacies internally.
-Instead, users only need to do two things to implement multilevel optimization programs:
+Good news is that Betty hides most of such implementation intricacies behind the API while allowing users to write only high-level code.
+Now, users simply need to do two things to implement multilevel optimization programs:
 1. Define each optimization problem with the `Problem` class.
 The programming interface of the `Problem` class is very similar with that of PyTorch Lightning's `LightningModel`.